FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Talk about chess and discuss lichess in the forum=The alt text (what you see when you hover the mouse over) of the "Forum" link at the top of every page.

+See the games being played in real time and review past games=The alt text (what you see when you hover the mouse over) of the "Games" link at the top of every page.
+The page lists games being currently played and also offers the ability to find past games.

+Current games=This is a shorter phrase for "Games being played right now".
+It is what the link at the top that says "Games" links to (http://lichess.org/games).
+Please try to keep your translation as short as possible.

+%s Games=Links to http://lichess.org/games/all. %s here is the number of all the games ever played on Lichess.

+%s Checkmates=Links to http://lichess.org/games/checkmate and is found on the left hand side of the "Games" pages. %s is the number of all the games that ended in checkmate on Lichess.

+%s Bookmarks=Links to http://lichess.org/games/bookmark.
+It only appears to registered users that have bookmarked certain games.
+It displays a list of your bookmarked games. %s is the number of games you have bookmarked

+%s Popular games=Links to http://lichess.org/games/popular.
+It is a list of games bookmarked by many people. %s is the number of games with one or more bookmarks

+%s Analysed games=Links to http://lichess.org/games/analysed.
+It is a list of any game that has had a computer analysis performed on it. %s is the number of games with a complete computer analysis.

+Bookmarked by %s players=This appears above the bookmark star in a game that has been bookmarked.
+Example here: http://lichess.org/analyse/vyvcbk8s/black. %s is the number of players.

+View in full size=The alt text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
+These small boards are most prominent in the "Games" pages (http://lichess.org/games).
+Clicking one of these small boards brings you to the game's unique page.

+Sign out=This is part of the profile dropdown on the top of every page when you are signed in to an account.

+Sign in=This is an orange-coloured button that appears at the top when you are not signed in to an account, or playing anonymously.
+Please keep it as short as possible.

+New to Lichess?=This appears in the "Sign in" page.
+It is next to a button that allows you to register an account on the website.
+The translation should be friendly and inviting; free translations are recommended for this string.

+You need an account to do that=This appears when trying actions or going to pages that require being signed in with a user account.

+Register=This is a button on the "Sign in" page that allows you to register an account.